gtl-madhav/MongoDB/README.md

   * It deploys the internal memory for providing faster access to data and storing the working set.
   * The cost of managing traditional databases is high.
 Mistakes made during routine maintenance are responsible for 80 percent of application downtime.

+  * CRUD (Create, Read, Update & Delete) operations with the data.
+  * MongoDB is a Schema less document type database.
+  * MongoDB support field, range based query, regular expression or regex etc for searching the data from the stored data.
+  * MongoDB is very easy to scale up or down.
+  * MongoDB basically uses internal memory for storing the working temporary datasets for which it is much faster.
+  * MongoDB support primary and secondary index on any fields.
+  * MongoDB supports replication of database.
+  * We can perform load balancing in the MongoDB by using Sharding.
+It scales the database horizontally by using Sharding.
+  * MongoDB can be used as a file storage system which is known as a GridFS.
+  * MongoDB provides the different ways to perform aggregation operations on the data like aggregation pipeline, map reduce or single objective aggregation commands.
+  * MongoDB can store any type of file which can be any size without effecting our stack
+  * MongoDB basically use JavaScript objects in place of procedure.
+  * MongoDB support special collection type like TTL (Time-To-Live) for data storage which expire at a certain time
+  * The dynamic database schema used in MongoDB is called the BSON

+### MongoDB Limitations

+  * Since MongoDB is not as strong ACID (Atomic, Consistency, Isolation & Durability) as compare to the most RDBMS systems.
+  * It can’t handle complex transactions
+  * In MongoDB, there is not provision for Stored Procedure or functions or trigger so there are no chances to implement any business logic in the database level which can be done in any RBMS systems.

 ###  Frequently Used Commands in MongoDB

   * Database Creation : Use Database_name